facebookresearch/habitat-lab/habitat-lab/habitat/core/batch_rendering/README.md

 ## How it works:

-The batch renderer is initialized by passing an environment config to `VectorEnv`.
-It uses configuration fields that are the same for each environment, so any configuration will do, e.g. `envs.initialize_batch_renderer(configs[0])`.
+The batch renderer is initialized with `VectorEnv.initialize_batch_renderer()`.

 When `reset()` or `step()` are called, the simulators emplace gfx-replay keyframes into observations.
 See `HabitatSim.add_keyframe_to_observations()`.
 The simulators won't render visual sensors.
 Instead, they leave placeholder observations (e.g. `"uuid: None"`).

-After all simulators did this, the new `VectorEnv.post_step()` has to be called to render the observations.
+After all simulators have stepped, `VectorEnv.post_step()` has to be called to render the observations.
 Internally, this calls `EnvBatchRenderer.post_step()`.
 During this process, all keyframes are consumed, and placeholder observations are replaced by final renders.

 See `test_rl_vectorized_envs_batch_renderer` ([link](https://github.com/facebookresearch/habitat-lab/blob/main/test/test_habitat_env.py#L298)) for an example.